Wizoi/SmugMugSync/README.md

 1. A task exists to run tests, which includes coverage.
 1. TestSmugmugCoreSync is the core application, dependencies are mocked.
 1. TestSmugmugCoreNetAPI will validate key Smugmug APIs, this will require your User / API keys to be setup (see above) and will use your Smugmug Account to run APIs (craeting and cleaning up what it works with).
-1. For coverage details (if you want something more than Test Manager Coverage already Provides): dotnet tool install -g dotnet-reportgenerator-globaltool Command to use: *task Generate Coverage Report*
+1. For coverage details (if you want something more than Test Manager Coverage already): dotnet tool install -g dotnet-reportgenerator-globaltool Command to use: *task Generate Coverage Report*